If your goal is to build a well-defined and strong chest, incline dumbbell flys are a great way to help you get there.

 Having a dumbbell in each hand means more stability is necessary for each shoulder.
 So the difficulty of this exercise is a little greater than that of the barbell version.

-More Tips For Your Incline Dumbbell Flys
+Maximizing Your Results with Incline Dumbbell Flys

 If you throw the incline dumbbell fly into your chest day routine, you won’t regret it!
 It’s a great exercise that can help you build a big and strong chest if you do it right.

-Honestly though, that’s not all you need to do.
-You can train perfectly every day, but if you don’t progress properly, or eat correctly, you won’t like your results.
+Honestly, though, that’s not all you need to do.
+You can train perfectly every day, but if you don’t progress properly or eat correctly, you won’t like your results.
 In fact, you may not even see results.

 Earning good results in the gym is hard.
 If it were easy, everyone would already look amazing.
 Look, I know how hard it can be to program your workouts.
 I also know how hard it can be to eat to see the results you want.